Where to See Australian Native Animals in the Wild?

 The dingo – Australia’s wild dog – can be found everywhere in Australia except Tasmania, especially in areas of forests and grasslands.

 The inland Taipan is also known as the western Taipan.
 It is endemic to the semi-arid regions of East Australia and lives in the west and southwest of Queensland.
 It is one of the most venomous snakes in the world, is extremely fast and agile and strikes instantly with overwhelming accuracy.
-It is not one of the Australian native animals you really want to meet in Queensland in the wild!
+It is not one of the Australian native animals you want to meet in Queensland in the wild!

 Check also our 10 Days Itinerary Queensland in Australia: